Be In Subjection

 Under Obedience

-Even so, the command is ignored in most assemblies today, as if this were an aberration of some ancient administrivia.
+Despite the evidence that this principle of male leadership and female silence and submission has been grounded in Torah itself, the precept is ignored in most assemblies today, as if this were an inexplicable aberration, some ancient cultural anomaly.
 Apparently, modern feminists feel that being in subjection implies a disvaluing of woman and an encouragement to unhealthy weakness.
-However, this is neither a contempt for the value of women nor an attempt to bring her into weakness -- this is a call for Woman to yield her strength to divine control.
+However, this is neither a contempt for the value of Woman nor an attempt to bring her into weakness -- this is a call for Woman to yield her strength to divine control.

 Silence is found in godly women in the presence of those leading the assembly of the saints; even when there is a question they would like to ask, godly wives will "ask their husbands at home, for it is a shame for women to speak in the church."
 (1 Cor 14:35) This expression of the subjection of women in the church and in the home is repeatedly and abundantly made clear in God's Word.
 "Let the woman learn in silence, with all subjection.
 But I suffer not a woman to teach, nor to usurp authority over the man, but to be in silence.
 For Adam was first formed, then Eve.
 And Adam was not deceived, but the woman being deceived was in the transgression."
 (1 Tim 2:11-14) She is not to be leading, teaching, directing, coaching, manipulating, criticizing, mocking, interrupting, challenging, or even publicly inquiring or interjecting her opinion in the open meetings of the church.
 The woman is simply to learn in silence.